enso-org/enso/docs/CONTRIBUTING.md

 this, we recommend redirecting the output to `/dev/null`, via a command like `enso -debug.verbose > /dev/null 2>&1`.

-The logs are kept in a central location - on Linux, they are in `$XDG_DATA_HOME/enso/log` ( usually `~/.local/share/enso/log`), and on Windows they are in `%APPDATA%\enso\log`.
+The logs are kept in a central location `$ENSO_DATA_DIRECTORY/log` - on Linux, they are in `$XDG_DATA_HOME/enso/log` (usually `~/.local/share/enso/log`), and on Windows they are in `%APPDATA%\enso\log`, see [distribution.md](distribution/distribution.md) for details.
 The log level name consists of the timestamp of the log file creation.
 There is no automatic log rotation, so you may want to delete the old logs from time to time.

 ## Hacking on Enso